Shopping for a New Nissan?See your Price

 It's one of the most useful vehicles in the segment, with seating for seven, and greater interior space than the Toyota Highlander, Honda Pilot, or Ford Explorer.
 The result is a competitive package with carefully chosen groups of options based on what buyers actually order in the segment.

-Those options have been somewhat reshuffled for 2015, but a more substantial change this year is a change to the software controls for the Pathfinder's continuously variable transmission (CVT).
+Those options have been somewhat reshuffled for 2015, but more substantial changes this year include the end of the Hybrid model and a change to the software controls for the Pathfinder's continuously variable transmission (CVT).
 Nissan calls it "D-Step" logic, and it gives the feel of shifting through a traditional transmission in a series of steps.
 It removes a lot of the dissonant high-revving behavior of a CVT, while still letting the transmission vary itself in very small increments for maximum fuel economy.

 The Pathfinder looks well-proportioned, thanks to its newly-found curves that hide its enormous bulk and height.
 It requires standing side-by-side with it to truly appreciate its immensity, and even then, it wouldn't be a stretch to call it 'rakish,' even as a tall wagon.
 It's otherwise a familiar design–and one that we've seen on the rest of recent Nissan lineup–with its bold, chromed grilled, sculpted fenders, and curves that definitely draw the family line between today's Nissan's and the current lineup of Infinitis.